-With the exception of Battle Creek, which files a stand-alone federal income tax return, we currently file a consolidated federal income tax return.
-For the year ended December 31, 2016, the consolidated federal income tax return included Nodak Mutual Insurance Company and its wholly-owned subsidiaries.
-For the year ended December 31, 2017 and thereafter, the consolidated federal income tax return included and will include thereafter NI Holdings and its wholly-owned subsidiaries.
-Direct Auto became part of the consolidated federal income tax return as of its acquisition date.
+With the exception of Battle Creek, which files a stand-alone federal income tax return, we currently file a consolidated federal income tax return which includes NI Holdings and its wholly-owned subsidiaries.
+Direct Auto and Westminster became part of the consolidated federal income tax return as of their acquisition dates.